amazon-braket/amazon-braket-schemas-python/README.md

 **DO NOT SHARE OR TALK ABOUT THE CONTENTS OF THIS LIBRARY per the Amazon Beta NDA you signed.**

-Amazon Qx Python IR is an open source library that contains all the intermediate representations (IR) for AQx quantum tasks and offers serialization and deserialization of those IR payloads.
-Think of the IR as the contract between the AQx SDK and AQx API for quantum programs.
+Amazon Braket Python IR is an open source library that contains all the intermediate representations (IR) for Amazon Braket quantum tasks and offers serialization and deserialization of those IR payloads.
+Think of the IR as the contract between the Amazon Braket SDK and Amazon Braket API for quantum programs.

 ## Installation